home-assistant/addons/mosquitto/README.md

 ## Home Assistant user management

 This add-on is attached to the Home Assistant user system, so MQTT clients can make use of these credentials.
 Local users may also still be set independently within the configuration options for the add-on.
-For the internal Hass.io ecosystem, we register `homeassistant` and `addons`, so these may not be used as user names.
+For the internal Home Assistant ecosystem, we register `homeassistant` and `addons`, so these may not be used as user names.

 ## Disable listening on insecure (1883) ports